They might not be the largest falls in Africa, but… Epupa Falls belong to the most beautiful ones.

 Local people in this area traditionally have been nomads but the increasing tourism changes this: there appear new opportunities to earn income at the falls.
 Thus the number of settlers around the falls increases.
 Here have appeared several lodges and tourists can have guided tours to see the picturesque and biologically diverse area around the falls.

 - Background on Epupa Falls, International Rivers.
 Accessed in 3rd December 2018.

 Highlights of Angola could be the otherwordly cliff formations – such as Pungo Andongo and Tundavala cliffs with ravines.
 Scientifically important are archaeological landmarks left by many local cultures – but it seems that many discoveries are still to be made.
-Country has gorgeous waterfalls and also interesting examples of Portuguese colonial architecture.
+The country has gorgeous waterfalls and also interesting examples of Portuguese colonial architecture.

 Namibia is a vast, ancient place, its legacy an endless expanse of desert sand fringed by coastal plain and rugged mountain terrain and dotted with geological wonders that remain the country’s most impressive features.

-A beautiful depiction (with explanations) of geology in Namibia, from impact crater sites, meteorites, canyons and limestone caves to vast desert landscapes, moonscapes and bizarrely-shaped rocks, this picture-driven book will feature all the highlights of Namibian landscapes and landforms, with accessible brief explanations of the geology behind each of these.
+A beautiful depiction (with explanations) of geology in Namibia, from impact crater sites, meteorites, canyons, and limestone caves to vast desert landscapes, moonscapes, and bizarrely shaped rocks, this picture-driven book will feature all the highlights of Namibian landscapes and landforms, with accessible brief explanations of the geology behind each of these.